iceiony/TextGame/README.md

     npm install
 ````

-That's it for installation.
+That's it for the installation.
-To run game the just type :
+To run the game just type :
 ```bash
     coffee console_run.coffee
 ```